Horse gait: Trot

-To not be jostled out of the saddle and to not harm the horse by bouncing on its back, riders must learn specific skills in order to sit the trot.
+To not be jostled out of the saddle and to not harm the horse by bouncing on its back, riders must learn specific skills in order to "sit" the trot.
 Most riders can easily learn to sit a slow jog trot without bouncing.
 A skilled rider can ride even a powerfully extended trot without bouncing, but to do so requires well-conditioned back and abdominal muscles, and to do so for long periods is tiring for even experienced riders.
 A fast, uncollected, racing trot, such as that of the harness racing horse, is virtually impossible to sit.

 Because the trot is such a safe and efficient gait for a horse, learning to ride the trot correctly is an important component in almost all equestrian disciplines.
 Nonetheless, "gaited" or "ambling" horses that possess smooth four-beat intermediate gaits that replace or supplement the trot (see "ambling gaits" below) are popular with riders who prefer for various reasons not to have to ride at a trot.

-Two variations of the trot are specially trained in advanced dressage horses: the Piaffe and the Passage.
-The Piaffe is essentially created by asking the horse to trot in place, with very little forward motion.
-The Passage is an exaggerated slow motion trot.
+Two variations of the trot are specially trained in advanced dressage horses: the piaffe and the passage.
+The piaffe is essentially created by asking the horse to trot in place, with very little forward motion.
+The passage is an exaggerated slow motion trot.
 Both require tremendous collection, careful training and considerable physical conditioning for a horse to perform.

 Canter and gallop

+The canter (called a "lope" in western riding) and gallop are virtually the same gait, differentiated by having three to four beats, depending on speed.
+The gallop is an accelerated form of the canter that at its fastest adds a fourth beat to what is normally a three-beat footfall sequence.